-Each Princeton Day School student explores both performing arts and visual and design arts, growing as an innovative thinker and developing a capacity for artistic appreciation.
+Princeton Day School helps students to develop their artistic potential to the fullest.
+The extensive Arts program offers excellent opportunities for creative expression.
+Each student explores both performing arts and visual and design arts, growing as a thinker and developing artistic appreciation.

 A Remarkable Range of Opportunities